zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 ![Trust relation diagram](./diagrams/mt-trust-relations.png)

-As shown in this example diagram, the Central APIML is installed on system X. Domain APIMLs are installed on system Y and Z.
+As shown in this example diagram, the Central APIML is installed on system X. Domain APIMLs are installed on systems Y and Z.

 To establish secure communications, "Domain APIML 1" and "Domain APIML 2" are using different private keys signed with different public keys.
 These APIMLs do not trust each other.